-An opinion as to the validity of the Notes and the exemption from federal taxation of the interest thereon will be furnished by Husch Blackwell LLP, Bond Counsel to the Village, and will be available at the time of delivery of the Notes.
-The legal opinion will be issued on the basis of existing law and will state that the Notes are valid and binding general obligations of the Village; provided that the rights of the owners of the Notes and the enforceability of the Notes may be limited by bankruptcy, insolvency, reorganization, moratorium, and other similar laws affecting creditors' rights and by equitable principles (which may be applied in either a legal or equitable proceeding).
+An opinion as to the validity of the Notes will be furnished by Husch Blackwell LLP, of Milwaukee, Wisconsin, bond counsel to the Village.
+The legal opinion will be issued on the basis of existing law and will state that the Notes are valid and binding general obligations of the Village; provided that the rights of the owners of the Bonds and the enforceability of the Notes may be limited by bankruptcy, insolvency, reorganization, moratorium, and other similar laws affecting creditors' rights and by equitable principles (which may be applied in either a legal or equitable proceeding).